Should you use Flat UI Colors in 2025?

 - Lack of flexibility for demanding projects.

-- Limitations for advanced accessibility.
+- Limitations on advanced accessibility.

-- Little control over specific nuances.
+- Little control over specific shades.

 Is it reliable and secure?